 Benin played a major role in the slave trade in the 17th and 18th centuries and reminders of this era can be found in the countless monuments paying tribute to those deported to the West Indies and Brazil.
 It is in many aspects a very French country due to its colonial heritage.
 Cotonou has its own Boul' Mich (Boulevard Saint- Michel) and it is not uncommon to see Beninois locals walking around, a baguette tucked under one arm and a French newspaper clutched under the other.

 The northwest region of the country is wild and beautiful, ruled by the Atakora Mountains, which tower as high as 3,000 feet (914 metres) and offer wonderful hiking opportunities.
-The two main tourist attractions are its two national parks, Pendjari and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.
+The two main tourist attractions are the national parks: Pendjari National Park and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.